faceyneck/faceyneck.github.io/_drafts/stories/2022-11-29-hard-drugs-and-rage.markdown

 "Well, I haven't seen a dead body that I can be sure of.
 There was a guy firing at us one night, and after we shot off some mortar rounds, one looked like it landed in the right spot.
 The infra-red camera picked up a torso that wasn't moving any more.
 Or shooting at us, for that matter."

 I crack a twisted smile, "Well, he probably had brown skin, so it's not like you killed someone with a soul or something.
-Or a family, or anyone important."
+What's important is that you assisted in keeping the opium trade alive in the Mid East.
+And gas, of course."

+He knows I'm joking.

+"Yeah, fuckin' towel heads.
+I mean, they're being invaded by crackers, it makes sense why he'd be fighting back.
+At least he was looking forward to dozens of virgins in Heaven after we blew him to bits."

+Ethan's also joking.
+It's so _painfully_ obvious to the both of us that all groups of people objectively have the same value, we talk like racists most of the time for shits and giggles.
+We see no point in waxing on about the value of humans being the same everywhere.
+That should be horrifyingly apparent to everyone, everywhere, like it is to us.

+It's nice to have someone who understands my pitch-black sense of humor.